musket-ml/musket_core/musket_docs/docs/segmentation/index.md

 # Segmentation Training Pipeline

-## Motivation

-Idea for this project came from my first attempts to participate in Kaggle competitions.
-My programmers heart was painfully damaged by looking on my own code as well as on other people kernels.
-Code was highly repetitive, suffering from numerous reimplementations of same or almost same things through the kernels, model/experiment configuration was often mixed with models code, in other words - from programmer perspective it all looked horrible.

-So I decided to extract repetitive things into framework that will work at least for me and will follow these statements:
+## Reasons to use Segmentation Pipeline
+Segmentation Pipeline was developed with a focus of enabling to make fast and simply-declared experiments, which can be easily stored, reproduced and compared to each other.

+Segmentation Pipeline has a lot of common parts with [Generic pipeline](../generic/index.md), but it is easier to define an architecture of the network.
+Also there are a number of segmentation-specific features.

+The pipeline provides the following features:

+* Allows to describe experiments in a compact and expressive way
+* Provides a way to store and compare experiments in order to methodically find the best deap learning solution
+* Easy to share experiments and their results to work in a team
- - experiment configurations should be cleanly separated from model definitions;
+* Experiment configurations are separated from model definitions
- - experiment configuration files should be easy to compare and should fully describe experiment that is being performed except for the dataset;
+* It is easy to configure network architecture
+* Provides great flexibility and extensibility via support of custom substances
-- common blocks like an architecture, callbacks, storing model metrics, visualizing network predictions, should be written once and be a part of common library
+* Common blocks like an architecture, callbacks, model metrics, predictions vizualizers and others should be written once and be a part of a common library

 ## Installation